Introduction to SQL Cross Join

 Examples to Implement SQL Cross Join

-Let us consider some practical examples to further explain the SQL Cross Join in detail.
-Firstly, one more thing let me tell you that we can state a Cross Join in two different ways in SQL:
+Let us consider some practical examples to explain the SQL Cross Join further.
+Firstly, one more thing, let me tell you that we can state a Cross Join in two different ways in SQL:

 - By using the SQL Cross Join basic syntax with SELECT

-- Using FROM clause without using a WHERE clause with SELECT
+- Using FROM clause without using a WHERE clause with a SELECT

 Thus, we can say that: